JerryZhangZZY/EBU6304-2021-Software-Engineering-Group-111/docs/report/FinalReport.md

 }
 ```

 We designed this algorithm to **simulate uncertainty when users are using the software**.
 In some cases, the testing programme moves to and fro for many times.
-This, in fact, is quite common: we are sometimes afraid of making wrong operation, so we keep turning to early pages to check the seat or meal we've chosen is indeed what we want.
+This, in fact, is quite common: we are sometimes afraid of making wrong operation.
+So we keep turning to early pages to check the seat or meal we've chosen is indeed what we want.
 The software, for example, must make sure no matter how we switch page, no error display happens.

 By ensuring that all critical modules are executed and all independent paths are tested, this system test can be considered as using **white-box testing**.